purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/FFNN/FFNN.md

 ### Parameter Counting

 **Fully Connected Networks**: These are networks where each neuron connects to every other neuron in the subsequent layer.
-In cnn, we only have some of these weights are non-zero and most of them are 0, which means each neuron is connected only to a few other neurons in the previous layer.
+Convolutional Neural Network (CNN) is a type of FFNN, however, in CNN we only have some of these weights are non-zero and most of them are 0, which means each neuron is connected only to a few other neurons in the previous layer.
 This is a special case.

 **For the First Hidden Layer**:
 - **Weights**: Each neuron in the first hidden layer is connected to every neuron (or input feature) in the input layer.
 Thus, if there are `n` neurons in the input layer, a neuron in the first hidden layer will have `n` weights associated with it.